Chapter 1 – The Team

 “I am choosing to believe not but in this business, you can never be sure.”

-I sat in the car with Tristan and Zavion after we left dads office, waiting at the lights of the busy intersection and I happen to look up to see a goddess in living form.
+I sat in the car with Tristan and Zavion after we left dads office, waiting at the lights of the busy intersection, I happen to look up to see a goddess in living form.

 I had never seen any woman as beautiful as my goddess, she was a vision and almost dream, yet, her light shone from within her like a homing beckon, floating in amongst the debris of city life.